-- Results of the LCA with and without use stage shall be declared separately. - The transport of the product to the customer shall be described in the EPD, where relevant, and be accounted for in this priority: 1.
-Actual transportation modes and distances to a specific customer or market, representing the geographical scope of the EPD.
-2. A weighted average of transportation modes and distances, based on transportation to several customers or markets, representing the geographical scope of the EPD 3.
-If primary data are not available, the following default scenario shall be used.
+- The transport of the product to the customer shall be described in the EPD, where relevant, and be accounted for in this priority: 1.
+Actual transportation modes and distances to specific a customer or market, representing the geographical scope of the EPD.
+2. A weighted average of transportation modes and distances, based on transportation to several customers or markets, representing the geographical scope of the EPD.
+3. Calculated as a fixed long transport: 4 000 km transport by lorry plus 25 000 km by boat. - Scenarios for the end-of-life stage shall be technically and economically practicable and compliant with current regulations in the relevant geographical region based on the geographical scope of the EPD.
+Key assumptions regarding the end-of-life stage scenario shall be documented in the LCA report.